 Nucleon-nucleon elastic scattering contains fundamental information on the dynamics of the NN interaction and constitutes a basic process in physics of atomic nuclei and hadrons.
-Full information about spin amplitudes of pp and pn elastic scattering can be obtained, in principle, from complete polarization experiment, which, however, requires to measure dozen independent observables at given collision energy that constitutes too complicated experimental task.
-A systematic reconstruction of these amplitudes from scattering data is provided by the SAID data base [221] and covers laboratory energies up to 3 GeV $(p{lab} \approx 3.8 \text{ GeV/c})$ for pp and 1.2 GeV $(p{lab} \approx 1.9 \text{ GeV/c})$ for pn scattering.
-At higher energies there are only non-complete data on pp scattering, whereas information about the pn system is very scarce.
-In the literature there are several models and corresponding parametrizations for pN amplitudes.
-Some of them are obtained in the eikonal approach for the lab momentum 6 GeV/c [222] and for LHC energies [223].
-Within the Regge phenomenology parametrization is obtained for 3-50 GeV/c (corresponding to $2.77 < \sqrt{s} < 10 \text{ GeV}$)[224] and for values of s above 6 GeV^2 ($p{lab} \ge 2.2 \text{ GeV/c}$) in Ref.
+Full information about spin amplitudes of p-p and p-n elastic scattering can be obtained, in principle, from a complete polarization experiment, which, however, requires to measure dozens of independent observables at a given collision energy that constitutes a too complicated experimental task.
+A systematic reconstruction of these amplitudes from the scattering data is provided by the SAID data base [221] and covers laboratory energies up to 3 GeV ($p{lab} \approx 3.8$ GeV/c) for pp and 1.2 GeV ($p{lab} \approx 1.9$ GeV/c) for p-n scattering.
+At higher energy gies there are only non-complete data on p-p scattering, whereas the information about the p-n system is very scarce.
+In the literature there are several models and corresponding parametrizations for p-N amplitudes.
+Some of them are obtained in the eikonal approach for the lab momentum of 6 GeV/c [222] and for the LHC energies [223].
+Within the Regge phenomenology parametrization is obtained for 3-50 GeV/c (corresponding to $2.77 < \sqrt{s} < 10 \text{ GeV}$)[224] and for the values of s above 6 GeV^2 ($p{lab} \ge 2.2 \text{ GeV}/c$) in Ref.
 [225].
-A possible way to check existing parametrizations is to study spin effects in proton-deuteron (p-d) and deuterondeuteron (dd) elastic and quasi-elastic scattering.
-At high energies and small four-momentum transfer t, p-d scattering can be described by the Glauber diffraction theory of multistep scattering, which involves as input on-shell p-N elastic scattering amplitudes.
-Applications of this theory with spin-dependent effects included [226] indicate a good agreement with the pd scattering data at energies about 1 GeV if the SAID data on p-N scattering amplitudes are used as input of the calculations [227-229].
+A possible way to check the existing parametrizations is to study the spin effects in protondeuteron (p-d) and deuteron-deuteron (d-d) elastic and quasi-elastic scattering.
+At high energies and small four-momentum transfer t, p-d scattering can be described by the Glauber diffraction theory of multistep scattering, which involves on-shell p-N elastic scattering amplitudes as input data.
+Applications of this theory with spin-dependent effects included [226] indicate a good agreement with the p-d scattering data at energies of about 1 GeV, if the SAID data on p-N scattering amplitudes are used as input for the calculations [227-229].